Transfer Credit Policy

 - Requirements mandated by external professional accrediting associations or program approving agencies (e.g., Department of Public Instruction, Accreditation Board for Engineering and Technology, Accreditation Council for Business Schools and Programs).

-- Other extra-institutional (prior) learning, such as Advanced Placement (AP), College Level Exam Program (CLEP), Defense Activity for Non-Traditional Education (DANTES), International Baccalaureate Diploma Programme (IB), Norwich challenge exams, etc., as reviewed and approved will be accepted, for undergraduate students, if the appropriate score was earned and if it applies toward a student’s requirements.
+- Other extra-institutional (prior) learning, such as Advanced Placement (AP), College Level Exam Program (CLEP), Defense Activity for Non-Traditional Education (DANTES), International Baccalaureate Diploma Programme (IB), Norwich challenge exams, etc., as reviewed and approved will be accepted, for undergraduate students, if the appropriate score was earned and if it applies toward a student’s major requirements.

 - Courses that are remedial (usually numbered below 100); technical, vocational, or doctrinal in nature are not transferable (but may be used to meet Norwich prerequisites).
 Transfer courses that are not equivalent to Norwich courses are assigned the appropriate number (1XX, 2XX, 3XX, 4XX, 5XX) that represents the academic level of the transfer course.

 - A course that carries more credit than the corresponding Norwich course is transferred to meet the credit hours of the Norwich course; the additional hours are counted as free elective credit.
+Transfer courses with fewer credits than an equivalent Norwich course may transfer (as equivalent) if competencies have been met for the Norwich course.

-- Students should receive preapproval for Education (Study) Abroad courses to determine if these credits will apply to their chosen degree.
+- Students should receive pre-approval for Education (Study) Abroad courses to determine if these credits will apply to their chosen degree.
 Education Abroad courses will be equated according to a pre-approved Transfer Credit Request form.
 After grades are posted at the Education Abroad institution, an official transcript must be sent to the Norwich Registrar’s Office, from the international institution, before courses and credits will be posted to a student’s degree program.

-- An admitted Graduate student (except for on-campus Graduate Architecture) may transfer up to one-third of the credits required for his/her Norwich graduate program.
+- An admitted Graduate student (except for on-campus Graduate Architecture) may transfer up to one-quarter of the credits required for his/her Norwich graduate program.
 Credits must be a grade of B or higher to transfer.

 - No credit will be accepted for graduate work completed more than 10 years before the expected degree date.

-- If a request for transfer is not granted, the student may appeal the Program Director’s decision to the chair of the division whose decision is final.
+- If a request for transfer is not granted, the student may appeal the Program Director’s decision to the Chair of the Division whose decision is final.

 - Graduate students requesting transfer of credit after admission to the program must petition the Program Director.